Matthew Corbelli

 Lean Mathlib Contribution — Star-Algebraic DirectLimit Instances

-Contributed to Lean's official mathlib library: wrote DirectLimit instances for star-algebraic structures with supporting lemmas.
-PR #38308 was reviewed, approved, and merged into the main branch (2026), advancing infrastructure for C*-algebra applications.
+Contributed to Lean’s official mathlib library: wrote DirectLimit instances for star-algebraic structures with supporting lemmas; PRs #38308 and #38672 merged into main branch, advancing infrastructure for C*-algebra applications.

 Contact